 Are you thinking about adopting a Chihuahua and wondering about possible Chihuahua health problems?

-Or maybe you already have a Chihuahua but are wondering what Chihuahua health problems you should be on the lookout for.
+Or maybe you have a dog but are wondering what Chihuahua health problems you should be on the lookout for.

 Chihuahuas are energetic, charismatic, and extremely tiny.

-Despite their adorableness, Chihuahuas are prone to quite a few health problems, mostly due to their small size.
+But they are prone to quite a few Chihuahua health problems, mostly due to their small size.

 Chihuahua Health Problems – Teeth

-While there are a few Chihuahua health issues, dental issues are by far the most common.
+While there are a few Chihuahua health problems, dental issues are by far the most common.